rust-lang/book/second-edition/nostarch/chapter17.md

 `struct` and implement the trait methods on that one struct.

 This implementation is easy to extend to add more functionality.
-To see the simplicity of mantaining code that uses this patterns, try out a few of these
+To see the simplicity of maintaining code that uses this patterns, try out a few of these
 suggestions:

 - Allow users to add text content only when a post is in the `Draft` state